FirelightFlagboy/calculator/README.md

 - `+` make the sum of two digits
 - `-` make the subtraction of two digits
 - `*` make the multiplication of two digits
+- `%` make the modulo of two digits
 - `/` make the division of two digits
 - `(` and `)` set the operation inside at the max priority
 #